bzika2001/Agile-Fundamentals/section-3/khanban-overview.md

 - Widening “In Progress” band → overloaded team

 ---
+## 🛑 Step to Get Started
+ - Step 1:Visualize your work
+ - Step 2:Visualize your work
+ - Step 3:Adapt, monitor, and improve

 ## 🛑 Anti-Patterns to Watch For

 | Anti-Pattern | Impact |